 Psychotropics are a broad classification of chemical substances that can cause alterations in perception, mood, consciousness, cognition, or behavior through various interactions with the nervous system.
 Psychedelics are a subclassification of psychotropics that interact primarily with serotonergic receptors in the brain.
 Psychedelic compounds such as psilocybin, psilocin, lysergic acid diethylamide, or LSD, N,N-Dimethyltryptamine, or N,N-DMT, and 3,4-Methylenedioxymethamphetamine, or MDMA, have become a key area of interest for many companies researching potential treatments for various mental health and addiction disorders.
-The psychedelic compounds we are approved to produce under our Dealer's Licence - psilocybin, psilocin, N,N-DMT and mescaline - will represent our initial areas of focus for our research, development and manufacturing efforts on behalf of our clients.
-In addition, subject to further approvals by Health Canada with respect to the expansion of the scope of our Dealer's Licence, we expect to extend our research and production efforts to LSD and MDMA.
-Moreover, also subject to our receipt of additional approvals from Health Canada, we believe that various non-serotonergic psychotropics, such as ketamine, provide significant future market opportunities for us.
+The psychedelic compounds we are approved to produce under our Dealer's psilocybin, psilocin, N,N-DMT, mescaline, MDMA, LSD, and 4-Bromo-2,5-Licence Dimethoxybenzeneethanamine, or 2C-B - will represent our initial areas of focus for our research, development and manufacturing efforts on behalf of our clients.
+In addition, subject to further approvals by Health Canada with respect to the expansion of the scope of our Dealer's Licence, we expect to extend our research and production efforts to various non-serotonergic psychotropics, such as ketamine, as such compounds may provide significant future market opportunities for us.
+We cannot guarantee we will receive any such approvals, and a failure to receive such approvals would have a material adverse effect on our business and result in an inability to generate revenue from said substances.